How to Record a Credit Memo Journal Entry

 Entry Debit Credit

-So here are the three main reasons for sales return and issuing a credit memorandum.
+So here are the three main reasons for sales return and issuing a credit memo.

 1. Overstated amount in the original invoice